 Through rigorous observation of children in the first Casa Dr. Montessori developed the basis of her pedagogical tool The Montessori Method.

 There are about 23,000 Montessori schools in 115 countries of the world.

-The Montessori Method is a pedagogical tool that focuses on the development of senses as well as provides children a prepared environment with Montessori materials and apparatus to facilitate hands-on learning and self-directed play.
+The Montessori Method is a pedagogical tool that focuses on the development of senses as well as provides children with a Prepared Environment with Montessori materials and apparatus to facilitate hands-on learning and self-directed play.

 A Montessori school is a multi-age-level institution where children are encouraged to learn and develop at their own pace.

 The children in Montessori schools are provided with appropriate materials that facilitate cognitive and visual stimulation.

 To faciliate overall development of the child the Montessori method of teaching focuses on three key aspects: Practical, Formal skills, and sensory development.